 Patterns of deaths by suicide between states and territories can reveal insights that may be masked by results for the whole of Australia and may help to highlight different risk factors and assist in better targeting of suicide prevention activities.

-In 2021, the age-standardised suicide rate ranged from 10.1 per 100,000 population in Victoria to 18.4 in the Northern Territory.
-The highest number of deaths by suicide was in New South Wales (880), followed by Queensland (783), Victoria (675), Western Australia (389) and South Australia (226).
+In 2022, the age-standardised suicide rate ranged from 10.8 per 100,000 population in New South Wales to 20.5 in the Northern Territory.
+The highest number of deaths by suicide was in New South Wales (911), followed by Queensland (773), Victoria (754), Western Australia (377) and South Australia (242) (ABS 2023).

-Age-standardised rates of Indigenous deaths by suicide have increased over time, from 22.7 per 100,000 population in 2013 to a peak of 27.9 in 2020 and declining slightly to 27.1 in 2021.
-This is more than double the rate for non-Indigenous suicide deaths in 2021 (11.8).
-In 2021, 196 Aboriginal and Torres Strait Islander people died by suicide.
+Age-standardised rates of deaths by suicide for Aboriginal and Torres Strait Islander (First Nations) people have increased over time, from 22.7 per 100,000 population in 2013 to 29.9 in 2022.
+This is more than double the rate for non-Indigenous suicide deaths in 2022 (11.7).
+In 2022, 212 First Nations people died by suicide.

-In the five years from 2017 to 2021, suicide rates for Indigenous Australians were highest for those aged 25–44 with 47.6 per 100,000 population.
-In comparison, the suicide rate across 2017 to 2021 for non-Indigenous Australians in the same age group was 16.2 per 100,000 population.
+In the five years from 2018 to 2022, suicide rates for First Nations people were highest for those aged 25–44 with 50.0 per 100,000 population.
+In comparison, the suicide rate across 2018 to 2022 for non-Indigenous people in the same age group was 15.9 per 100,000 population.

-Suicide rates for young Indigenous Australians, aged 24 years and under, in the five years from 2017 to 2021 (16.6 per 100,000 population) were more than 3 times as high as non-Indigenous Australians in the same age-group for this period (5.3 per 100,000 population).
+Suicide rates for young First Nations people, aged 24 years and under, in the five years from 2018 to 2022 (16.0 per 100,000 population) were more than 3 times as high as non-Indigenous Australians in the same age-group for this period (5.2 per 100,000 population) (ABS 2023).

-In Australia, there were more than 29,900 cases of intentional self-harm hospitalisations in 2020–21.
+In Australia, there were around 26,900 cases of intentional self-harm hospitalisations in 2021–22 (AIHW, 2023).